elytra/Concrete/README.md

 allowing highly configurable cause-and-effect behaviors that wouldn't be possible with a traditional config file, but in a more streamlined and efficient manner than open-ended scripting.

+### Anim
+Adds a system for putting smoothly animated textures onto the faces of tile entities, decoupled from the vanilla texture animation system.
+The animations are defined in JSON and are overridable by resource packs.

 ## Depending on Concrete